cgarbin/cot6930-natural-language-processing/assignment2/README.md

 have a general understanding of the datset and to check if there are problems with that could affect training and evaluation.

-A possible problem is class imbalance within each dataset (train and test) and across them.
-Ideally the classes should be balanced within and across the datasets.
+A possible problem is class imbalance.
+Within a dataset each class should be as frequent as they are in the real data.
+For example, if class A is twice as frequent as class B in the real data, then the train and test data set should have twice as many samples of A than B. Across the datasets the class should have the same frequency.
+For example, if class A occurss twice as frequently as other classes in the train dataset, it should also occur twice as frequenlty in the test dataset.
+This is taken care of by balancing classes within the datasets.

 To load and inspect in Weka: